pwall567/kjson/CUSTOM.md

 If this is not the required behaviour, custom serialization and deserialization may be used to tailor the JSON representation to the form needed.

+**New in Version 3.0** &ndash; the `toJSON` and `fromJSON` functions are invoked as extension functions on `JSONConfig`.
+This allows the function full access to the configuration options, which is particularly useful when invoking the standard serialization and deserialization functions recursively.
+The change should be transparent to most existing uses.

 ## Serialization

 Custom serialization converts the object to a `JSONValue`; the library will convert the `JSONValue` to string form if